 Fiserv offers veterans and military who own businesses special opportunities through its Fiserv Salutes program.
 As a founder of the Coalition for Veteran Owned Business, it provides access to entrepreneurial education and training, small business resources and solutions, and commerce and supplier opportunities.

 It has a partnership with the Institute for Veterans and Military Families at Syracuse University and sponsors the Entrepreneurs Bootcamp for Veterans with Disabilities.
 Finally, it provides its payment processing customers who are veterans or military with a free Clover Mini or Clover Mobile.

 Fiserv Ease of Use

-Fiserv integrates with over 60 ecommerce providers, from shopping carts like 3dcart and Shopify to software providers like Freshop, PayItSimple, and Network Solutions.
-It integrates with app developers like eGrove, Chargify, and Semba Mobile.
-Clover also integrates with third-party software like QuickBooks.
+Fiserv integrates with over 60 ecommerce providers, including shopping carts (such as 3dcart and Shopify), software (like Freshop, PayItSimple, and Network Solutions), and app developers (such as eGrove, Chargify, and Semba Mobile).
+Meanwhile, Clover integrates with third-party software like QuickBooks.

 If you need specific integrations, Fiserv’s Custom and Integration Service can create customized technology to integrate Fiserv with third-party or proprietary applications as needed.

 - Clover guides